WEST CAMPUS NEIGHBORHOOD ASSOCIATION

 - A Voting Member shall be a person or business that has established membership in the association.
 Each person over the age of 17, business within the neighborhood, and non-resident property shall be entitled to one vote.
 Businesses within the boundaries of West Campus are eligible for one representative vote.
 Businesses or non-resident property owners that own multiple businesses or properties are eligible for one vote.

-- Charging of dues or membership fees shall not be made; however, voluntary contributions will be accepted and fundraising may be authorized by the Board.
+- Charging of dues or membership fees shall not be made; however, voluntary contributions will be accepted and fundraising may be authorized by the Executive Board.

 - Members must subscribe to Friends of Austin Neighborhood’s Vision Statement.